 Let’s break down the steps to adjusting your front derailleur.

 Put your bike on a bike stand.
 This will make things much easier for you to manage.
-Before you began adjusting also take into account the range of gears that you have in the back.
+Before you begin adjusting, take into account the range of gears that you have in the back.
 It might be anything between 5-12 gears.

 Shift The Rear And Front Derailleur